-All Preceptors/Associate Preceptors/Registered Nurses/Supervisors signing nursing student documentation should insert their details below, as indicated.
+All Preceptors/Associate Preceptors/Registered Nurses/ Practitioners Registered with NMBI/ signing nursing student documentation should insert their details below, as indicated.

-Name of Preceptor/Associate Preceptor/Registered Nurse/Supervisor 6 (PRINT NAME) Signature Initials Practice Placement Area
+Name of Preceptor/Associate Preceptor/ Registered Nurse (PRINT NAME) Signature Initials Practice Placement Area

-Completing this grid is a requirement for any professional who is signing your National Competence Assessment Document or making an entry.
+Completing this grid is a requirement for any professional who is signing or making an entry in the National Competence Assessment Document.